saqo-developer82/aws-apis/README.md

-Here you can find APIs in AWS API Gateway
+Here you can find  used APIs in AWS API Gateway